 Chen Alon is a theater director, facilitator and lecturer at Tel Aviv University.
 Chen served for four years in the Israeli army and then for 11 years as an operations officer in the reserves.
 Later, he became a refusnik and as a result served time in jail.

-I believed that enemies who wanted to destroy us and that men like my father, who fought in the 1967 war, were there to protect us.
+I believed that enemies who wanted to destroy us surrounded our Jewish state and that men like my father, who fought in the 1967 war, were there to protect us.
 However, when my father came back from the Yom Kippur war in 1973, he was deeply psychologically damaged and from a very young age I was exposed to his trauma.
 I went into the army wishing to fix things, but instead I got locked into the same cycle.

-One night we had to meet an agent from the security forces to find a wanted terrorist.
-My men surrounded a house and as we entered with our flash lights I saw people sleeping on mattresses all over the floor.
-Then I saw the agent wake someone up and take them to the jeep.
+One night we had to meet an agent from the security forces in order to find a wanted terrorist.
+My men surrounded a house and as we entered with our flashlights.
+People were sleeping on mattresses all over the floor.
+Then the agent woke someone up and dragged him to the jeep.
 It was a 10-year-old child.
-‘Can this be the wanted terrorist?’
+‘How can this be the “wanted terrorist”’?
 I asked myself.

 That night we got the order to demolish a Palestinian house.
-I presumed it must belong to a terrorist, but in fact we were demolishing it because the owner had built an illegal balcony.
-This is how a civil legal mission becomes a military operation.
-We came with two platoons, a bulldozer and three tanks, and not surprisingly the operation deteriorated into a fierce battle, with the local Mosque calling people to defend the house and to rise up against the Israeli invasion.
+I presumed it must belong to a terrorist, but I found out later we were demolishing it because the owner had built an “illegal” balcony.
+A civil legal mission became a military operation.
+We came with two platoons, a bulldozer and three tanks.
+Not surprisingly the operation deteriorated into a fierce battle, with the local Mosque calling people in to defend the house and to rise up against the Israeli invasion.

 There is a common thought in Israeli society that Palestinian mothers care less about their children – and the proof is that Palestinian mothers send their children to commit suicide attacks.
 And yet Israeli mothers are willing to sacrifice their children in exactly the same way by sending their children into the army.
 The mindset is no different.

-I will only be able to achieve self-forgiveness by creating alliances with Palestinians, and this means being allies in a non-violent struggle against injustice and oppression.
+I will only be able to achieve self-forgiveness by creating alliances with Palestinians in a non-violent struggle against injustice and oppression.
 Israelis need to take responsibility for the Nakba of 1948, just as the Palestinians need to take responsibility for the crazy strategy of suicide attacks.